chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 How much time did I waste?
 {: .post-image-label}

-The whole point of this exercise was to apply this to my own career and after spending all the time identifying these indicators, I did finally get to that.
-I was obviously disappointed to see that I wasted over 4 years of my career but all the retrospection felt really helpful so I decided to analyse the peaks and troughs and drew a trend line on the series.
+The whole point of this exercise was to apply this to my own career and after spending all the time identifying these indicators and I did finally get to that.
+The result was rather disappointing - I had wasted 31% of my career (over 4 years!) but all the retrospection felt really helpful so I decided to analyse the peaks and troughs and drew a trend line on the series.
+Thankfully that showed that my career is on slow but upward trajectory.

 ![Career Analysis chart showing percentages for every six months and a trend line]({{ site.baseurl }}/assets/career_analysis.png){: .post-image}